 Over the past two weeks, I’ve switched out my trusty, well-worn Kinesis Freestyle2 keyboard for an ErgoDox EZ mechanical keyboard.
 I must say, I may be switching full-time to this keyboard!
-I am still learning how to use the keyboard and super swamped right now so unable to really dive in and learn how to use the advanced features.
+I am still learning how to use the keyboard and am super swamped right now so unable to dive in and learn how to use the advanced features.
 I’m committed though and will post a full review after I have had enough time to properly test and use the advanced features.

 In the meantime, here are some early thoughts about this keyboard.

-1. Need to follow their getting started guide
+1. Need to follow their getting started guide of ErgoDox EZ Keyboard

-- It comes with six small red washers which can be inserted between the keyboard legs and the keyboard to force the legs to have an unlimited number of adjustment angles.
+- It comes with six small red washers that can be inserted between the keyboard legs and the keyboard to force the legs to have an unlimited number of adjustment angles.
 Without these washers, your legs click into a limited number of positions and thus make setup much faster and for newbies easier to balance.
 You can see the legs in the image here to the right.
 I suggest not installing these but saving them for later.
-When I get the hang of this keyboard, I may need them to make micro adjustments.
+When I get the hang of this keyboard, I may need them to make micro-adjustments.
 I’ll keep them in the original box and recommend you do too.

 - I placed my keyboard shoulder length apart per the recommendation.
 I had been using split keyboards with each side just barely touching each other so this shoulder length split is new for me and has forced me to adjust my mouse options.
-Now with this split I don’t have room on my keyboard tray for my trackpad so I have been playing with placing the trackpad in the middle between the split.
+Now with this split, I don’t have room on my keyboard tray for my trackpad so I have been playing with placing the trackpad in the middle between the split.
 In addition to re-learning how to type better, I have to figure out a better way to mouse around too.

 - This guide should be mandatory reading for anyone buying this keyboard.
 I don’t remember seeing a note in the box about reading the guide first.
 There may have been one in my rush to pull the keyboard out.
-This guide is really enough to get started.
+This guide is enough to get started.

 2. Mechanical keys can be silent if it’s ErgoDox EZ Keyboard!

 Also, look at the image below.
 You’ll see that these keys are sculptured, which means each row of keys is differently shaped.
 The bottom keys are angled upwards to meet your fingers, while the top keys are angled down.